subhash4git/Unicode/README.md

 ## What are the things you will learn.

 ### 1 - Unicode Introduction - Part -1
-Explaning everything by showing a solution to a common problem -> 'HOW TO PRINT UNICODE IN COMMAND PROMPT'.
+Explaining everything by showing a solution to a common problem -> 'HOW TO PRINT UNICODE IN COMMAND PROMPT'.

 After watching the following video you will get better understandin of following things.
  #### - How the text data is represented in olden days?